Kharkov Governorate: Kharkov Governorate (1835–1917)

+Kharkiv Governorate (1918–1925)

+Kharkiv Governorate (Харківська губернія) was a governorate of Ukraine from 1918 to 1925.
+The region was re-established in 1918 as the Kharkov Governorate plus southern regions of Kursk Governorate and Voronezh Governorate.
+The governorate had international borders with the Don Republic to the east and the Soviet Russia to the north.
+During occupation by the Volunteer Army in 1919–1920, it was transformed into the Kharkov Oblast and expanded including several governorates.
+According to Soviet historians, in 1920–1921, 57 anti-Bolshevik insurgent detachments operated on the territory of the governorate, the number of some of them reaching several hundreds.

 The Izyumsky and Starobelsky uezds of Kharkov Governorate were transferred to the newly established Donetsk Governorate in 1920.
 Zmiev uezd was split into Zmiev and Chuguevsky uezds in December 1919.
 The government of the Ukrainian SSR adopted a new system of administrative division of the republic's territory on March 7, 1923, by Decree of the Presidium of the All-Ukrainian Central Executive Committee No. 315 of March 7, 1923.
 Okrugs and raions replaced uyezds and volosts.
 Instead of 10 uezds, the governorate was divided into 5 okrugs, as well as 227 volosts divided into 77 raions.
 Kharkov Governorate was divided into okrugs, according to the new administrative-territorial division system, Raion–Okrug–Governorate–Capital: Kharkov (24 raions), Bogodukhovsky (12 raions), Izyumsky (11 raions), Kupyansky (12 raions), and Sumy (16 raions).

+In 1924, it had a population of 2,728,400, of whom 20% lived in cities, of whom in turn only 55% were Ukrainians.

+Abolition (1925)

 All of the Ukrainian SSR's governorates, including Kharkov, were abolished in June 1925, and the governorate's okrugs were transferred to the Ukrainian SSR's direct subordination (with its capital in Kharkiv).
 Based on a decision of the 9th All-Ukrainian Congress of Soviets, the All-Ukrainian Central Executive Committee signed a decree on June 3, 1925, establishing a new territorial division throughout the Ukrainian SSR based on the principle of a three-stage system of government (without governorates): Okrug–Raion–Capital.
-The Kharkiv Oblast was formed on February 27, 1932, by the resolution of the Central Executive Committee.
+Kharkiv Oblast, which contains most of the territory of the former governorate, was formed in 1932.